-The Phanerozoic crustal dynamics of the central midcontinent region present some of the most intriguing challenges to those interested in mechanically modeling intraplate tectonism.
-It is still unclear to us which structures and deformational episodes would be best explained in terms of isostatic crust-mantle interactions versus deviatoric stresses in the shallow crust.
-For example, does the emplacement of Early Cretaceous kimberlites along the axis of the Nemaha Uplift (Brookins and Naeser, 1971) indicate an extensional stress regime or anomalous heat flow during Mesozoic reactivation of the structure (Witzke and others, 1983)?
-How can the multiple reversals in the direction of vertical crustal movement, which characterized much of this region, be explained?
-Finally, can the magnitudes of relative vertical crustal movements in the midcontinent be filtered from the stratigraphic record to deduce the magnitudes of Phanerozoic eustatic sea-level changes?
-Sleep, Nunn, and Chou (1980) have used the mean elevation to the Dakota Formation-Graneros shale contact from 90 well logs in northwest Iowa to deduce the magnitude of eustatic sea-level change since the mid-Cenomanian.
-Structure contouring of the overlying Turonian Greenhorn Limestone (Bunker, 1981), however, shows that the Cretaceous rocks of the region have experienced relative vertical displacements of greater than 250 m.
-We are unable to discern any stable benchmark in the region to which other areas might be compared, and so find no reason to suppose that any part of the central midcontinent has remained at a constant elevation relative to other areas for the last 100 m.y.
+The Phanerozoic crustal dynamics of the central midcontinent region present some of the most intriguing challenges to those interested in mechanically modelling intraplate tectonism.
+It is still unclear to us which structures and deformational episodes would be best explained in terms of isostatic crust-mantle interactions vs. deviatoric stresses in the shallow crust.
+For example, does the emplacement of Early Cretaceous kimberlites along the axis of the Nemaha Uplift (Brookins and Naeser, 1971) indicate an extensional stress regime or anomalous heat flow during Mesozoic reactivation of the structure (Witzke et al., 1983, p.
+228)?
+How can the multiple reversals in the direction of vertical crustal movement which characterized much of this region be explained?
+Finally, can the magnitudes of relative vertical crustal movements in the midcontinent be filtered from the stratigraphic record to deduce the magnitudes of Phanerozoic eustatic sea level changes?
+Sleep, Nunn, and Chou (1980, p.
+31) have used the mean elevation to the Dakota Formation-Graneros Shale contact from 90 well logs in northwest Iowa to deduce the magnitude of eustatic sea level change since the mid-Cenomanian.
+Structure contouring of the overlying Turonian Greenhorn Limestone (Bunker, 1981, p.
+16), however, shows that the Cretaceous rocks of the region have experienced relative vertical displacements of greater than 250 m.
+We are unable to discern any stable "benchmark" in the region to which other areas might be compared, and so find no reason to suppose that any part of the central midcontinent has remained at a constant elevation relative to other areas for the last 100 million years.